Rafael Devers Preview, Player Props: Red Sox vs. Nationals

 Rafael Devers At The Plate

-- Devers has 111 hits, which is tops among Boston hitters this season, while batting .262 with 52 extra-base hits.
+- Devers leads Boston in total hits (111) this season while batting .260 with 52 extra-base hits.

-- Among qualified hitters in MLB, he ranks 62nd in batting average, 63rd in on-base percentage, and 19th in slugging.
+- Among the qualifying hitters in MLB, he ranks 64th in batting average, 62nd in on-base percentage, and 19th in slugging.

-- Devers has picked up a hit in 70 of 112 games this season, with multiple hits 34 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.